jadebustos/digital-cv/speaker.md

 # José Ángel' events activities

+These are the events in which I have participated as a speaker, those which I remember and I have been able to track.

 ## 2025

 - 🇪🇸 **The role of the Solution Architect in the AI era**, I was invited to participate in a roundtable about <a href="https://www.unir.net/evento/openclass/rol-arquitecto-soluciones-ia/?utm_source=ponente&utm_medium=evento&utm_content=post&utm_campaign=ponenteunireu_espostopenclass_arquitecturas_oc_joseangel_evento" target="_blank">the role of the Solution Architect in the AI era</a> by <a href="https://www.unir.net/" target="_blank">UNIR</a> on March the 18th.